vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/11_Hydroelectric_Energy.md

 So let's follow the energetics of a gram of water17 on its journey to a hydroelectric dam-most of which is represented in Figure 11.4.
 First, the sun injects 2,250 J to evaporate that gram.
 Then let's say it gets lofted to 5 km.18 The gravitational potential energy, mgh, comes to 0.001 X 10 X 5000 = 50 J. That's only 2% of the amount that went into evaporation.19
 When the water condenses in the cloud, it releases 2,250 J of thermal energy into the cloud/air, then falls back to the ground as rain, offering 50 J of still-available energy.
 If it falls on the ocean, where it presumably started, it gives up all 50 J of gravitational potential energy into useless forms.20 But if it falls on land-higher than sea level-it retains some gravitational potential, based on how high that land is above sea level.

 Figure 11.4: The hydrological cycle.
-Sun- light evaporates water from the surface, at a cost of 2,250 J per gram.
-Each kilometer of height the gram of water gains in forming clouds costs an additional 10 J. When rain falls on terrain, most of the gravitational potential energy is spent, but on average retains 8 J-based on an average land ele- vation of 800 m.
+Sunlight evaporates water from the surface, at a cost of 2,250 J per gram.
+Each kilometer of height the gram of water gains in forming clouds costs an additional 10 J. When rain falls on terrain, most of the gravitational potential energy is spent, but on average retains 8 J-based on an average land elevation of 800 m.
 The 2,250 J of evaporation energy is released as heat when the water condenses into clouds.
 17:...one cubic centimeter
 18:... typical cloud height
 19: The sun must, in total, supply 2,300 J to evaporate and lift the gram of water, and only 50 J of the 2,300 J is kept as potential energy.
-20: ... heat through air resistance and col- lision with the ocean surface 11 Hydroelectric Energy
+20: ... heat through air resistance and collision with the ocean surface 11 Hydroelectric Energy
 178
 On